Storage Central Kenya: Gerardo Segura on Pioneering Self-Storage Solutions in East Africa

 Interview with Gerardo Segura, CEO of Storage Central Kenya

-Can you provide an overview of the self-storage sector sector, including the competitive landscape and the challenges it faces?
+Can you provide an overview of the self-storage sector, including the competitive landscape and the challenges it faces?

 Our focus is on the self-storage sector, which was largely undeveloped in Nairobi and East Africa until our entry.
 Previously, storage solutions were primarily handled by moving companies, security firms, and a few international movers, none of which offered the scale, precision, and customer-centric service characteristic of established markets like Europe and the USA.
 Recognizing the opportunity, we pioneered the self-storage industry in Kenya with the goal of becoming the leading chain throughout East Africa.